MasayukiOzawa/Zaiba2/README.md

 # SQL Server Simple Monitoring Tool "Zaiba2"
-`Zaiba2` is a simple tool for obtaining SQL Server metrics in the Windows environment.
+`Zaiba2` is a tool for easy collection of SQL Server metrics in a Windows environment.

-Components of [TICK Stack](https://www.influxdata.com/time-series-platform/) and PowerShell scripts enable metrics collection and visualization.
+Collect and visualize metrics with the components of the [TICK Stack](https://www.influxdata.com/time-series-platform/)  and the PowerShell script.
 You can visualize information in SQL Server 2008 or later and SQL Database.
 ![Zaiba2](./Images/00.png)

 Get SQL Server metrics in `Zaiba2.ps1`, store them in `InfluxDB`, and visualize them in `Chronograf`.
+Collecting metrics is done in a PowerShell script, so you can easily make changes.
+(`Zaiba2.ps1` can also be run with a PowerShell Core.)
 ![Component](./Images/01.png)

 ## Setup
-***
 When running on Windows 10 / Windows Server 2016, setup can be executed by script.
 You can setup it by running [Setup/Setup-Zaiba2.ps1](./Setup/Setup-Zaiba2.ps1).
 (The file is stored in `C:\Zaiba2` by default)